tatumamckinnis/Autocomplete/README.md

 }
 ```

-VS Code should give you the option to add stub methods for all those required to implement the `Autocompletor` interface, or you can add them manually.
-You will need to implement a constructor, `initialize`, `topMatches`, and `sizeInBytes` (details below).
+There are four methods you will need to implement, stubs of which are provided in the starter code: `initialize`, `topMatches`, and `sizeInBytes` (details below).

 The class should maintain a `HashMap` of _every possible prefix_ (for each term) (up to the number of characters specified by a constant `MAX_PREFIX` that you should set to 10 as shown.
 The key in the map is a prefix/substring.
 The value for each prefix key is a weight-sorted list of `Term` objects that share that prefix.
 The diagram below shows part of such a `HashMap`.
 Three prefixes are shown---the corresponding values are shown as a weight-sorted list of `Term` objects.